 - 20% cost sharing for lab tests and outpatient services.

 - Hospital deductibles.
-Can you pay the deductible every time you are admitted into a hospital?
+Can you pay the deductible every time you are admitted to a hospital?

 - Coinsurance costs.
 Every time you stay in a hospital or skilled nursing facility you will need to pay the coinsurance under Medicare.
 Do you need a plan that will pick this up?

 - Reminder.
-Dental, Vision, and Prescription drugs are not covered on any Medicare Supplement plans
+Dental, Vision and Prescription drugs are not covered by any Medicare Supplement plans

 Let’s look at each of the plans and how customers have chosen to purchase.

 Medicare Supplement Plans A & B: Low Benefits, Higher Out-of-Pockets, Cheaper Premiums